azizkhanp/interview-questions/Terraform-QA.md

   terraform plan
   terraform apply

-Explain the various types of META arguments in terraform
+Explain the various types of META arguments in terraform / How can you create a resource only if another resource exists (conditional resource creation)?
  depends_on: One resource is created before another resource
  count: to deploy multiple resources like EC2 (count is used when you want to create multiple instances of a resource with the same configuration.)
          Creating a fixed number of identical instances, such as multiple EC2 instances in the same subnet.